-Cash used in investing activities increased \$166.1 million during fiscal 2022 compared to fiscal 2021 primarily due to the increase in short-term investment activity.
+Cash used in investing activities decreased \$120.3 million during fiscal 2023 compared to fiscal 2022 primarily due to the increase in proceeds from the maturities of certain short-term investments.

-Capital expenditures increased \$15.7 million for fiscal 2022 compared to fiscal 2021.
-During fiscal 2022, the Company opened: (1) a new store at University Place in Orem, Utah (160,000 square feet) which replaced a store at Provo Towne Centre (200,000 square feet) in the same market and (2) a newly remodeled owned facility at Westgate Mall in Amarillo, Texas, which replaced a leased building at that same location where the Company operates a dual-anchor format.
-The Company also plans to open a new store at The Empire Mall in Sioux Falls, South Dakota in the Spring of 2024, which will mark the Company's 30th state of operation.
-During fiscal 2021, the Company opened a new store at Mesa Mall in Grand Junction, Colorado (100,000 square feet).
+Capital expenditures increased \$12.8 million for fiscal 2023 compared to fiscal 2022.
+During fiscal 2023, the Company opened a 100,000 square foot expansion at Gateway Mall in Lincoln, Nebraska.
+In March 2024, the Company opened a new 140,000 square foot location at The Empire Mall in Sioux Falls, South Dakota, which marked the Company's 30th state of operation.
+During fiscal 2022, the Company opened: (1) a new store at University Place in Orem, Utah (160,000 square feet), which replaced a store at Provo Towne Centre (200,000 square feet) in the same market and (2) a newly remodeled owned facility at Westgate Mall in Amarillo, Texas, which replaced a leased building at that same location where the Company operates a dual-anchor format.